-

 Is all Bisbee Turquoise high-grade?

-sale these days is found in the old collectors trash rock buckets.
-Most
+you find for sale these days is found in the old collectors trash rock buckets.

-people can not tell good Turquoise from bad when it is in the rough, Bisbee
+Most people can not tell good Turquoise from bad when it is in the rough,

-Turquoise collectors love to find these people to sell their trash to.
+Bisbee Turquoise collectors love to find these people to sell their

 -